 - Wash the tool in hot soapy water and allow to air dry, or wipe with alcohol (easy!)

 Here is a good demonstration video (starts at 18secs):

-To use an extractor for nose blackheads, you need to adjust the angle.
-It can be difficult to place the whole loop over blockages in the side of your nose.
-So, use the edge of the loop and ease it out, again “scraping” across the top.
+You might not be able to get the whole loop over blockages right in the side of your nose.
+Instead, use the edge of the loop and ease it out, again “scraping” across the top.